nhanb/s4g/README.md

 layout _is_ finished website layout) and publishing (simply `rsync`/`git push` your whole dir).

+There's a sample site up at <https://nhanb.github.io/webmaker2000/about/> which also further explains why this project exists.

 The markup language of choice is [Djot](https://djot.net/) because it's the only Markdown derivative that actually tries to be both unambiguous _and_ useful.